Usefulmaths/MSci-Project/README.md

 The code can be used to construct an arbitary number of qubits in a network to implement a quantum gate of your choice.
 Note that this is an incredibly expensive task and will require parallelisation over a large cluster.
 By specifying the number of cores you would like to use, this code automatically implements a Message Passing Interface parallelisation of differential evolution over those cores.

-Please see the following published article for further discussion about the methods used and the result obtained: https://journals.aps.org/pra/abstract/10.1103/PhysRevA.97.062321
+Please see the following published article for further discussion about the methods used and the results obtained: https://journals.aps.org/pra/abstract/10.1103/PhysRevA.97.062321